- Print

 - PDF

 Data collectors are ControlUp Agents that run on monitored Windows machines to gather status information whenever they are running.
-For non-Windows data sources, data collectors running on other machines retrieve status information by means of APIs.
+For non-Windows data sources, data collectors running on other machines retrieve status information using APIs.

 Benefits of Using a Data Collector

-In the image on the right, a data collector is deployed.
+In the above image on the right, a data collector is deployed in a pre 9.1 beta organization.
 The data collector is the only entity to perform the API query, and it saves the data locally on the machine's memory buffer.
 The consoles and monitor, which are connected to the agent on the data collector (light connection), can read the data from the agent itself instead of performing their own API queries.

 Data Collector Requirements

-- A data collector is assigned 4 vCPUs and 8 GB of RAM.
-View the Sizing Guidelines article for exact sizing information.
+- Minimum: 4 vCPUs and 8 GB RAM.
+For exact sizing information, see here.

 - Depending on the type of port connection, you should enable ports 80/443/9440.